hypercat101/SCP096-GARRYSMOD-ADDON/README.md

-# SCP-096 Addon
+# SCP-096 Job Addon

 ## features

-- simple scp096 addon
+- simple scp096 Job Addon your able to just use the swep but suggested to keep the job
 - kill players who look at you
 - scream ability
 - whitelist system